-In the event of vessels classified by the Authority as a dry bulk carrier that has not presented their stability booklet or hydrostatic tables, the capacity plan or when these documents do not comply with the standards of accuracy acceptable by the Authority, the DWT or TDWT will be established using any other method acceptable to the Authority.
+In the case a vessel classified by the Authority as a dry bulk carrier that has not presented its stability booklet or hydrostatic tables, the capacity plan or when these documents do not comply with the standards of accuracy acceptable by the Authority, the DWT or TDWT will be established using any other method acceptable to the Authority.

-In the event of vessels classified by the Authority as a gas carrier that has not presented their stability booklet or hydrostatic tables, the capacity plan and Certificate of Fitness for the Carriage of Chemical Products in Bulk or International Certificate of Fitness for the Carriage of Chemical Products in Bulk, as appropriate, or when these documents do not comply with the standards of accuracy acceptable by the Authority, the M3 will be established, using any other method applicable to the Authority.
+In the case a vessel classified by the Authority as a gas carrier that has not presented its stability booklet or hydrostatic tables, the capacity plan, or when these documents do not comply with the standards of accuracy acceptable by the Authority, the m3 will be established, using any other method applicable to the Authority.

-Article 16: The Authority shall endeavor to determine the V, TEU allowance below deck, TEU allowed above deck, DWT, TDWT M3, PAX and the PC/UMS/PAX ratio and maximum displacement, as may be applicable, as accurately as possible, based on the information available at the time of the calculation.
-For this calculation, generally accepted measures will be used to obtain the precision margin required by the Authority.
+Article 16: The Authority shall determine the V, TEU allowance below deck, TEU allowed above deck, DWT, TDWT, m^3 and maximum displacement, as may be applicable, as accurately as possible, based on the information available at the time of the calculation.
+For these calculations, generally accepted measures will be used to obtain the precision margin required by the Authority.